Control your Viessmann Vitodens 200-W

-To read data from the Viessmann Vitodens 200 W heating system it is connected via the “optolink” interface.
+To read data and control the Viessmann Vitodens 200-W heating system a “optolink” interface is used.
 You can buy for 160 € an original “optolink” cable from Viessmann or built by your self an adapter based on the following construction manual.
 I made it simple for me and ordered a preassembled adapter for 40 € there.

 Because of frequent questions:

-The email to order is in the second paragraph on the building instruction page.
+The email to order is in the third paragraph on the building instruction page.

 Additionally I installed my own temperature sensors because the buildin sensors of my heating system are not fast and accurate enough.